Chinese Firm Allegedly Sharing Fetal DNA with Military Seeking U.S. Partners

 The known agreements, in theory, would not expose any American patients to BGI and thus, potentially, the Chinese military.
 A genetic testing industry representative explained to Breitbart News that companies that collect biological data on patients implement strict controls on access to that data and that BGI would have no need to access the data that is not ultimately destroyed after services are provided.
 The risk for these companies appears low in comparison to the potential benefit of giving millions of Chinese patients access to what is in many cases life-saving technology.

-The debate over any potential risk to Americans highlighted by national security experts does not address concerns regarding BGI’s genomic experimentation on the Uyghur population.
+Concern over any potential risk to Americans highlighted by national security experts does not address concerns regarding BGI’s alleged genomic experimentation on the Uyghur population.
 In its Thursday exposé, Reuters stated that BGI used “a military supercomputer” for studies on prenatal DNA that sought to “single out Tibetan and Uyghur minorities to find links between their genes and their characteristics.”
 Another study allegedly explored “how ‘significantly different’ genetic variations in Uyghurs affected their response to drugs, a 2019 scientific paper shows.”

 China began building concentration camps for Uyghur people and other Muslim ethnic minorities in Xinjiang in 2017, human rights experts believe.
 By 2019, the U.S. government estimated that as many as 3 million people were trapped in the camps.
 Survivors of the camps have testified to being subject to torture, forced sterilization, routine gang rapes, and other atrocities.
 Notably, multiple survivors have testified to concentration camp guards subjecting them to extensive medical testing, which experts believe suggests that the Chinese government is preparing some inmates for live organ harvesting.